Lumens Labor Day Sale: Up to 50% off

 Please close this dialog and try and again

-Lumens takes up to 50% off modern lighting, fans, furniture, and more, as part of its Labor Day Sale.
+Ending today, Lumens takes up to 50% off modern lighting, fans, furniture, and more, as part of its Labor Day Sale.
 (Prices are as marked.)
 Plus, get a Vintage String Light for free with any qualifying $499 purchase via coupon code "STRING".
 Shipping adds $9.99 or get free shipping with orders of $75 or more.
-Sale ends September 3.
 Shop Now

 IKEA offers its IKEA Family members 20% off select storage furniture, bedding, and snacks during its Labor Day Sale.
 (Not a member?
 It's free to join.)
 Opt for $5 Click & Connect pickup to avoid shipping charges, which start at $9.99.
 Shop Now